trynthink/scout/docs/tutorials.rst

 Performance
 ***********

 The energy performance or efficiency of the ECM must be specified in three parts: the quantitative performance (only the value(s)), the units of the performance value(s) provided, and source(s) that support the indicated performance information.
-There are fields to specify the energy savings associated with secondary effects.
 If applicable, the performance value(s) should be reported in units of "relative savings (constant)," denoting a reduction in energy use *relative* to the baseline, with a *constant* percentage improvement, even as the baseline improves over time.
-The fields for secondary effects should be set to ``null`` if they do not apply or will be filled in automatically.

 The units specified are expected to be consistent with the units for each end use outlined in the :ref:`ECM Definition Reference <ecm-performance-units>` section.